 Repairing drywall damage

 This cost is often included in the removal of the wallpaper unless it is noted that there will be extensive repairs needed that are outside of what is considered normal.
 The average hourly rate for professional drywall repairs is approximately $70 an hour plus materials.

 The Number 1 Choice Among Professionals in America – ROMAN Products

-Regardless of the type of wallpaper project you are tackling, from installing a fresh roll on a new construction wall, or removing multiple layers of old wallpaper from a commercial building, ROMAN Products makes the primer, pastes, and remover to get the job done right the first time.
+Regardless of the type of wallpaper project you are tackling, from installing a fresh roll on a new construction wall, or removing multiple layers of old wallpaper from a commercial building, ROMAN Products helps with your wallpaper installation by making the primer, pastes, and remover to get the job done right the first time.

 Contact us today for more information on where to purchase ROMAN wallpaper products near you, as well as helpful tips on installing and removing wallpaper.